Lucas-But/Portable-environmental-data-logger-with-timestamping/README.md

 ##### Main
 In the main we can find 7 stages of the code:
 ###### 1st stage: Initialization
+In the first phase of the main our program initialize all the constants and communication protocols as well as create the memory space of the sd card
 ```python
 #Constants
     ADDR = 0x60